GGGGFan/Diabetes-Related-Medical-Knowledgebase-Construction/Stage1_NER/README.md

 Tensorflow 1.8.0<br/>
 Keras 2.2.4<br/>
 Keras_contrib 0.0.2<br/>
-(Keras is used in this stage for easier CRF decoding)
+(Keras is used in this stage for easier CRF implementation)
 ### Usage:<br/>
 predict.py: Load trained model and predict<br/>
 main.py: Train from raw data and predict<br/>